Grachya/react-project/README.md

 # react-project
-Еhis is a react learning project
+This is a react learning project